G3orgeWasHere/G3orgeWasHere/README.md

 - 👋 Hi, I’m @G3orgeWasHere
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning how to coding
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on Discord
 - 📫 How to reach me S1mple#8677

 <!---